This week-long immersion in Chautauqua is a high-impact educational experience which is transformational and serves as a relationship accelerator.

 -

-8:30 am Morning check-in ~ meet with the group to discuss day ahead & process the previous day through conversation & journaling
+8:30 am Morning group check-in ~ discuss the day ahead & process the previous day through conversation & journaling

 -